 Tell you about our work and how you can support FOR WOMEN

 Invite you to participate in events, surveys or research

-In most cases, we’ll get your permission to collect, use, store and share your information.
+In most cases, we will get your permission to collect, use, store and share your information.
 At times we might use or share your information without your permission.

-If we do, we’ll always make sure there’s a legal basis for it.
+If we do, we will always make sure there is a legal basis for it.
 This could include situations where we have to use or share your information:

 To comply with the law, called ‘legal obligation’ – for example, if a court orders us to share information

 To protect someone’s life, called ‘vital interests’ – for example, sharing information with a paramedic if a client was unwell at our office